 The Integrated INVADE Platform

-"The whole project group have cooperated well and worked together towards a common goal - we have gained valuable insight by cooperating closely with the project partners," adds Lundby.
+"The whole project group has cooperated well and worked together towards a common goal - we have gained valuable insight by cooperating closely with the project partners," adds Lundby.

 Successful Pilot Stories